GrigorievDmitry/Structured-light-pulses-and-their-Lorentz-invariant-mass.-Source-code-for-numerical-calculations/README.md

 # Light pulses calculation code.
 This code provides numerical simulation of localized light pulses with arbitrary spatial and temporal envelops.
-Calculations are based on the approach, considered in [reference].
+Calculations are based on the approach, considered in [arXiv:1903.10338].
 The work is supported by the Russian Foundation for Basic Research under Grant No. 18-32-00906.

 The following manual describes functions, modules, and objects included.
 # Module 'pulse'.